restfulapi/restful-api/README.md

     }

 If you specify both an includedFields and excludedFields block, the excludedFields block will be ignored.

+By default, if an included field does not exist in the object being marshalled, it will be ignored.
+If you want an included field that is not present in the object being marshalled to result in an exception, then you can specify

+    requiresIncludedFields true

+For example

+    resource 'things' config {
+        representation {
+            mediaTypes = ["application/json"]
+            marshallers {
+                jsonGroovyBeanMarshaller {
+                    supports net.hedtech.restfulapi.Thing
+                    requiresIncludedFields true
+                    includesFields {
+                        field 'code' name 'productCode'
+                        field 'description'
+                    }
+                }
+            }
+        }
+    }

+Now if the Thing class does not have a field or property 'description', the marshaller will throw an exception.

 ###Adding additional fields
 You can add additional fields not directly present in a groovy bean to its marshalled representation.